Turbul3nce/Turbul3nce.github.io/_pages/writeups/web/potatohealthprogram.md

 <br>

 ##### RCE via Log Poisoning:
-After grabbing the flag, I decided to take it a step further and try to get a shell, as I always prefer that route when possible.
+After grabbing the flag, I decided to take it a step further and try to get a shell.
 Since there was an LFI vulnerability, I realized that log poisoning would be a simple way to escalate this to remote code execution.
 I verified I could include the nginx access.log file.
 I then captured a request to the server, modified the User-Agent header to contain a PHP reverse shell, and forwarded the request.
 <p align="center">
   <img src="https://i.imgflip.com/972ips.jpg" title="Burp Request" width="85%" />
 </p>